 Welcome!
 I am an Assistant Instructional Professor of Political Science in the Master of Arts Program in the Social Sciences (MAPSS) at the University of Chicago, where I am also affiliated faculty with the Department of Political Science and the Center for the Study of Gender and Sexuality.
 My research draws on interdisciplinary perspectives and methods to advance our understanding of inequality in the United States and its intersections with the politics of sexuality, gender, race, and class.
 I study how political institutions shape group formation, political behavior, and representation among marginalized groups.
-My work is motivated by a broad interest in explaining how power and marginalization shape politics and has been published in the American Political Science Review, American Journal of Political Science, Oxford Research Encyclopedia of Politics, Politics, Groups, & Identities, Political Research Quarterly, and Sage Open.
+My work is motivated by a broad interest in explaining how power and marginalization shape politics and has been published in the American Political Science Review, American Journal of Political Science, Journal of Race, Ethnicity, and Politics, Oxford Research Encyclopedia of Politics, Politics, Groups, & Identities, Political Research Quarterly, and Sage Open.

 Before joining the University of Chicago, I was an Assistant Professor at Wake Forest University and a Presidential Postdoctoral Fellow in the Department of Political Science at the University of Minnesota.
 I earned my Ph.D. and M.A. in Politics from Princeton University, where I also completed a certificate in Gender and Sexuality Studies.
 I have also worked at the Inter-University Consortium for Political and Social Research (ICPSR) at the University of Michigan.
 I received an M.A. in the Social Sciences from the University of Chicago and a B.A. in Political Science and Sociology from The Ohio State University.